 In private company financing situations, this definition is often satisfied, but that is not the case with secondary transactions.
 Circumstances that indicate the transaction was not orderly include:

-The transaction was a "fire sale." meaning it wasn't open for a long enough time to allow recent transactions of the same security
+The transaction was a "fire sale." meaning it wasn't open for a long enough time to allow security